smeredith/smeredith.github.io/_drafts/freebsd-laptop.md

 title: Installing FreeBSD 11 on a Dell Inspiron E1505
 ---

-I recently install FreeBSD 11.0-RELEASE on an old Dell Inspiron E1505.
+I recently installed FreeBSD 11.0-RELEASE on an old Dell Inspiron E1505.
 I made these notes on the process in order to help you should you want to do the same.

 ## Installation

 This machine has a 32-bit processor and 2GB of RAM.
 It requires the i386 installer image.
-I used the disc1.iso to create a CD and installed from there.
+I used the FreeBSD-11.0-RELEASE-i386-disc1.iso to create a CD and installed from there.

-You'll need a wired network connection to complete the installation, so attach an ethernet connection before performing the installation.
+You'll need a wired network connection to complete the installation, so attach to an ethernet network before performing the installation.

 In the "Distribution Select" dialog, I added "src" to the already selected "ports" option.
 The primary reason for this was so that I could build the WiFi card firmware, which requires these file.

 In the "Partitioning" dialog, I tried both "Auto (UFS)" and "Auto (ZFS)" and took the defaults for each.
-I am using ZFS, but either will work.
+I am now using ZFS, but either will work.

 I selected "sshd," "ntpd", "powerd", and "dumpdev" at the "System Configuration" dialog.